N0RdmannFraN0Rge/IS-213/INSTALLATION.md

 1. Run Android studio
 2. Make an empty activity
 3. Paste/replace in the code from MainActivity.Java, Androidmanifest.xml.
 Inside the Res folder, paste in the code from res/layout/activty_main.xml.
-If you want the Logo's we have created, include the entire res folder into your project.
+If you want the logos we have created, include the entire res folder into your project.